alecGraves/BVAE-tf/README.md

 ## Demo
 For a simple demonstration, run ```ae.py``` in your terminal.
 This will cause the autoencoder to run on the included demo image.

+Note: The demo takes a few minutes on mu 1060 6GB, so it will take a while on a CPU...